A quiet word for anyone doing the copywriting maths.

 Let’s say it’s aimed at the right people, not a general crowd.

-Let’s say 300 of them read it – or even just scan it.
+Let’s say 300 of them read all the assets – or even just scan some of them.

-That single commission just paid for itself thirty times over.
+That single month’s outlay just paid for itself ten times over.

 The return